zeenix/zeenix/README.md

 ## Career Highlights 🚀

+* Currently working as a freelance Rust Engineer with multiple clients:
+  * [Codethink] - Ongoing contract as Consultant Software Engineer
-* Currently working as a freelance Rust Engineer.
-My main client is [MainMatter], where I'm helping with porting of [RediSearch] from C to Rust.
-I'm also looking for client and sponsors to fund my work on [zlink], a new Rust [Varlink] library designed to be async and targetting desktops, servers and even microcontrollers.
+  * Meta Platforms, Inc. (through [Ferrous systems GmbH][Ferrous]) - is sponsoring twenty days of work on [zlink], a new Rust [Varlink] library designed to be async and targetting desktops, servers and even microcontrollers.
+  * [MainMatter] - Contributed to porting [RediSearch] from C to Rust.
+The project involved both C and Rust development.

 * Senior Embedded Engineer at JUCR GmbH (now a part of [eze.network GmbH]) from May 2024 to April 2025.
 My team was responsible for all the software that powered the JUCR charging stations.
 All the code is written in Rust and involves a mix of Embedded Linux and baremetal development.
 We relied on frameworks like tokio and embassy.